deepomicslab/crux/docs/advanced-components.md

 registerGlobalComponent({ MyComponent })
 ```

-!> Registering a component globally will overwrite existing component with same name.
+!> Registering a component globally will overwrite the existing component with same name.